NETWAYS/foreman-training/provisioning/06_bootdisk.md

 * Objective:
  * Reinstall the virtual machine "pxe" from a host image
 * Steps:
- * Set the Host in "Build" mode and download image
+ * Set the Host in "Build" mode and download the full host image
  * Configure virtual machine to boot from image
  * Boot and reinstall the virtual machine